zeronito/karpenter-aws/website/content/en/docs/upgrading/v1-migration.md

 * API Rename: NodePool’s ConsolidationPolicy `WhenUnderutilized` is now renamed to `WhenEmptyOrUnderutilized`
 * Behavior Changes:
   * Expiration is now forceful and begins draining as soon as it’s expired.
 Karpenter does not wait for replacement capacity to be available before draining, but will start provisioning a replacement as soon as the node is expired and begins draining.
+  * Pods with the `karpenter.sh/do-not-disrupt` annotation now block node termination.
+Termination of a node with these pods will be blocked until those pods are removed, enter a terminating or terminal state, or the NodeClaims's TerminationGracePeriod has expired.
   * Karpenter's generated NodeConfig now takes precedence when generating UserData with the AL2023 `amiFamily`.
 If you're setting any values managed by Karpenter in your AL2023 UserData, configure these through Karpenter natively (e.g. kubelet configuration fields).
   * Karpenter now adds a `karpenter.sh/unregistered:NoExecute` taint to nodes in injected UserData when using alias in AMISelectorTerms or non-Custom AMIFamily.
 When using `amiFamily: Custom`, users will need to add this taint into their UserData, where Karpenter will automatically remove it when provisioning nodes.
   * Discovered standard AL2023 AMIs will no longer be considered compatible with GPU / accelerator workloads.
 If you're using an AL2023 EC2NodeClass (without AMISelectorTerms) for these workloads, you will need to select your AMI via AMISelectorTerms (non-alias).